The kiwipolitico perspective.

 Raised in Latin America by expat American parents and attracted to anti-authoritarian politics beginning in his early teens, he combined a career in academia with episodic forays into the US security and defence apparatus before emigrating to New Zealand in 1997.
 After ten years in New Zealand academia followed by three in Singapore, he is now engaged in political risk consulting with an emphasis on Australasian-global relations.
-After arriving in New Zealand he developed an interest in small state analysis and the security politics of peripheral democracies (Chile, Greece, New Zealand and Portugal in particular).
-His policy interests are in comparative labour politics, labour market dynamics, comparative regime change, comparative democracy, comparative foreign policy, international relations, strategic thought, intelligence analysis, threat (net) assessment and unconventional warfare.
+His interests are in comparative labour politics, labour market dynamics, comparative regime change, comparative democracy, comparative foreign policy, international relations, strategic thought, intelligence analysis, threat (net) assessment and unconventional warfare.

 Pingback: The battle for the Maori seats | Morgan Godfery | Maui Street Blog | TangataWhenua.com

 Pingback: The Stasi Agent next door | No Minister